LugePaul/helix.go/README.md

     ctx := event.ContextWithEvent(req.Context(), e)

-    // Start a new span, which is a child of the current HTTP request trace. ctx, span := trace.Start(ctx, trace.SpanKindClient)
+    // Start a new span, which is a child of the current HTTP request trace. ctx, span := trace.Start(ctx, trace.SpanKindClient, "span title") defer span.End()
-    defer span.End()

-    log.Debug(ctx, "log is now tied to both the router's trace and this custom span")
+    log.Debug(ctx, "log is tied to the router's trace and this custom span via ctx")

     rest.NewResponseSuccess[rest.NoMetadata, rest.NoData](req).
       SetStatus(http.StatusAccepted).